-- Professor Margaret Johnson, Professor of Law and Associate Dean for Experiential Education
+-- Margaret E. Johnson, Professor of Law and Associate Dean for Experiential Education

-Welcome to UB's Experiential Education Program where students work on behalf of actual clients.
-The Experiential Education Program encompasses two distinct programs: UB’s Clinical Law Program and UB’s Externship Program.
+Welcome to UBalt's Experiential Education Program where students work on behalf of actual clients.
+The Experiential Education Program encompasses two distinct programs: UBalt’s Clinical Law Program and UBalt’s Externship Program.

 In a clinic, you are not a law clerk.
 You are the lead counsel in your cases and are licensed to practice law under the supervision of our faculty.
 There is no other setting in which a law student can assume this level of responsibility.
 On any given day, you may be interviewing clients, negotiating with opposing counsel, conducting legal research and analysis, writing briefs, executing transactional documents, investigating facts, arguing an appeal or handling a trial.
 You will leave clinic with solid legal skills and a deep understanding of the law and legal systems.
 You will have gained confidence and an impressive resume that will open doors upon graduation.